gdsfactory/gdsfactory/docs/developer.md

     component = cells[component_name]()
     component.assert_ports_on_grid()

 ```

 For questions join the [![Join the chat at https://gitter.im/gdsfactory-dev/community](https://badges.gitter.im/gdsfactory-dev/community.svg)](https://gitter.im/gdsfactory-dev/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) with [element.io](https://element.io/download) or use GitHub issues or discussions.

 ## Running notebooks

-You can find the tutorial jupyter notebooks in `gdsfactory/samples/notebooks` and open them with [jupytext](https://jupytext.readthedocs.io/en/latest/).
+You can find the tutorial jupyter notebooks in `docs/notebooks` and open them with [jupytext](https://jupytext.readthedocs.io/en/latest/).
 Jupytext is a python package to open and edit jupyter notebooks as python or markdown files, so they are easier to read and version control with GIT.

-You can use [VSCode Jupytext extension](https://marketplace.visualstudio.com/items?itemName=congyiwu.vscode-jupytext) to open the notebooks from the markdown files.
+You can use [VSCode gdsfactory extension](https://marketplace.visualstudio.com/items?itemName=gdsfactory.gdsfactory) to open the notebooks from the markdown files.

 <img src=https://raw.githubusercontent.com/notebookPowerTools/vscode-jupytext/main/images/main.gif>